diegofontecilla/cookingWeb/README.md

 * Login in a AWS account.
 * In CloudFormation, manually deploy `aws/cf-template.json`.
 This will create an EC2 instance for Jenkins.
 Docker and git will be already installed in the instance.
 * In CloudFormation, manually deploy `aws/bootstrap-codebuild-jenkins.json`.
-This will create a CodeBuild job that will clone the git repo `https://github.com/diegofontecilla/cookingWeb.git`
+This will create a CodeBuild job that will clone the git repo `https://github.com/diegofontecilla/cookingWeb.git` in the EC2 instance.

 ## Install node on EC2 instance (MAYBE NOT NECESSARY)